beanieaxolotl/shinen-gax-python/README.md

 - Implement .ELF file reconstruction for GBA decompilation projects.

 ## In progress:
-- A tracker / sound editor for the GAX format implemented with Pygame and MyreMylar's [pygame_gui]
+- A tracker / sound editor for the GAX format implemented with pygame-ce, pyaudio and MyreMylar's [pygame_gui]
 - An accurate replayer engine for the GAX format, allowing for high-quality listening to tracks.
 GAX playback on the GBA is used as reference to gauge accuracy.